 “TBD . . . we are actively discerning our capacity to continue to serve the homeless at their point of greatest need,” Wood stated.

 He wrote the shelter's hours have been reduced with no daytime services offered and they are transitioning to be only an overnight shelter in the near future.
-This is leaving many people who rely on the shelter's services unsure what to do next.
+This leaves many people relying on the shelter's services unsure of what to do next.

 “A lot of good people in here, good hearts, good people that need somewhere to stay, need that stability, somewhere to be and somewhere to lighten their load and something to look forward to, you know... a leg to stand on, and now it's being kicked out from under them,” Joseph Hampton, a part of the residency program at the Pueblo Rescue Mission said.
 “We stay here.
 We got a bunk, a little place to keep our food and everything we're in, off our feet, and, you know, like little load, a little bit, the backpack, whatnot."